TanmayShukla05/file-recovery-system/README.md

 ## How to use

 1. Set the pattern size (default is 64x64).
-2. Upload some files (images, audio, video, pdf) and click Store.
+2. Upload some files and click Store.
 3. Click "Download Memory File" to save a file with all the patterns.
 4. Later, upload that memory file and a damaged version of one of the files.
 5. Click Retrieve and it will find the closest match.
 You can download the original file back.